Antone's Famous Po' Boys: History

 Around fifteen Antone's shops were in Houston circa the 1990s.
 In addition licensed Antone's products appeared throughout the Southern United States.
 An investor named Neil Morgan acquired J.J.
 Gregory Gourmet's assets in 1996 after the company entered bankruptcy.
 Even though the mother wanted Okde to remain, he had plans to resign from Antone's in 1999.
-Josephine on March 15, 2003, and the original Fourth Ward location closed the same year.
+Josephine died on March 15, 2003, and the original Fourth Ward location closed the same year.
 Circa 2005 Morgan bought the trademarks from Josephine's estate.
 Antone's became a part of the Legacy Restaurants umbrella in 2006, and therefore Legacy now held the Antone's trademark.

 The Okde family continued operating their own franchised Antone's, using the name Original Antone's.
 Vana Inc., with Tony Okde being one of the owners, was the operating company.
 In 2008 there were four Legacy Antone's and three Vana Antone's.
 John Nova Lomax of Houstonia wrote that the Legacy locations "franchised and tried to take the name far and wide" while the Original ones "kept things close to home and more traditional", and that the fissure developed in the 1990s.
 By 2012, four Antone's remained in Houston.
 The franchise agreements ultimately expired, with Legacy not allowing renewal, in April 2018; the Okdes chose not to file lawsuits and instead decided to run sandwich shops under new names; the Okde's legal representation agreed that Legacy had the rights to the Antone's name.
 By 2018 there were only two Antone's remaining in Houston.